-- Compulsory education begins at the age of 6 and ends at the age of 16 in Norway.
-The range of ages for which at least 90% of the population are enrolled is longer than the period of compulsory education and goes from the age of 2 to the age of 18.
-This is similar to most other OECD countries, where more than 90% of the population are also enrolled for longer than the period of compulsory education. - The age at which children enter early childhood education differs widely across countries.
-In Norway, early childhood education starts offering intentional education objectives for children younger than 1 and 58% of children under 3 are enrolled in early childhood education.
+- Compulsory education begins at the age of 3 and ends at the age of 17 in Israel.
+The range of ages for which at least 90% of the population are enrolled is identical to the period of compulsory education and goes from the age of 3 to the age of 17.
+This differs from most other OECD countries, where more than 90% of the population are enrolled for longer than the period of compulsory education. - The age at which children enter early childhood education differs widely across countries.
+In Israel, early childhood education starts offering intentional education objectives for children younger than 1 and 57% of children under 3 are enrolled in early childhood education.
 Across OECD countries, the average enrolment rate among children below the age of 3 is 27%, but the rates range from less than 1% to 63%.
-The enrolment rate among 3-5 year-olds increases

-^{2.} Year of reference differs from 2000: 2002 for Israel and 2003 for Iceland.

-- substantially in all OECD countries.
-In Norway, 97% of all children of this age are enrolled in early childhood education, which is above the OECD average. - The average age of graduation from general upper secondary programmes varies from 17 to 21 years across OECD countries and is 19 years in Norway.
+The enrolment rate among 3-5 year-olds increases substantially in all OECD countries.
+In Israel, 100% of all children of this age are enrolled in early childhood education, which is above the OECD average. - The average age of graduation from general upper secondary programmes varies from 17 to 21 years across OECD countries and is 17 years in Israel.
 Differences in the average age of graduation from vocational upper secondary education are much larger and vary from 16 to 34 years across the OECD.
 These differences largely depend on whether vocational upper secondary students usually enrol in these programmes towards the end of their compulsory education or in mid-career.
-In Norway, the average age of graduation from vocational upper secondary education is 25 years, which is above the OECD average at 22 years (Figure 2).
+In Israel, the average age of graduation from vocational upper secondary education is 17 years, which is below the OECD average at 22 years (Figure 1). - In almost all OECD countries, women make up the majority of those graduating from general upper secondary education.
+In Israel, the share is 51% (OECD average 55%).
+In contrast, men are overrepresented among graduates of vocational upper secondary programmes in most OECD countries, but not in Israel where they make up 50% of all vocational upper secondary graduates, below the OECD average (55%). - In Israel, 31% of 18-24 year-olds are still in full- or part-time education or training at either upper secondary or tertiary level (significantly below the OECD average of 54%).
+A subset of these students (8% of 18-24 year-olds) combine their education or training with some form of employment in Israel, compared to 17% on average across the OECD. - One significant difference across countries' education systems is on whether or not vocational upper secondary programmes provide access to tertiary education.
+In 12 OECD countries and other participants, all vocational upper secondary graduates have direct access to tertiary education.
+In Israel 95% of graduates from vocational upper secondary programme have direct access to tertiary education. - As is the case in all OECD countries, a majority of students enrolled at tertiary level in Israel are bachelor's students (66%).
+However, the next commonest enrolment level varies from country to country.
+In Israel, master's students make up the second largest group of tertiary students at 16%.
+This is also the case in 25 other OECD countries, while in the remaining 14 countries with available data, short-cycle tertiary students form the second largest group.

+In years

-Figure 2.
+Figure 1.
 Average age of first-time upper secondary graduates, by programme orientation (2020)